eduardomf10/tattoo-lead-crm/README.md

 This project is an **internal CRM (Customer Relationship Management) API** tailored to the workflow of an independent tattoo artist.
 It centralizes contact and lead data, tracks inquiry status, stores notes per lead, and manages a single appointment per lead—all through a simple, well-documented REST API.

-The codebase follows a layered structure (routers → services → models) with clear separation of concerns, making it a solid example for junior backend roles.

 ---

 ## Business Problem